 The Birds, The Bees & The Monkees - Colgems

-the scratchy C/W flapper anthem "Magnolia Simms" and semi-psychedelic pop
+the scratchy C/W flapper anthem "Magnolia Simms" and the semi-psychedelic pop

 gleamers "Auntie's Municipal Court," "Tapioca Tundra," and "Writing Wrongs"

-(all fabulous songs!), the outside writers really let 'em down on this
+(all fabulous songs!), but the outside writers really let 'em down on this

 one!
 Davy's back to crappy generic ballads ("Dream World," "We Were Made For